This document describes what HTTP cookies are and what the difference is between session cookies and persistent cookies.

-In the above sample transaction, the web server told the client to create the cookie "first.lastname".
-The next time the client requests an object from this domain it sends the cookie wihin the request.
-This illustrates how a web server may be able to recall certain information such as user logins.
+In the sample transaction, the web server told the client to create the cookie "first.lastname".
+The next time the client requests an object from this domain it sends the cookie with the request.
+This illustrates how a web server might be able to recall certain information such as user logins.

-There are several different fields a cookie can contain, seperated by semicolons.
-Definitions are below:
+There are several different fields a cookie can contain, separated by semicolons.
+The definitions are:

 expires="Wdy, DD-Mon-YYYY HH:MM:SS GMT"

 Determines when the cookie is to be deleted.